 the case.

 According to Dr. Weinsier, M.D., Chairman of the Department of Nutrition Sciences at the University of Alabama,"The percentage of the U.S. population consuming low calorie, low fat foods increased fourfold from 1978 - 1991.
 During that period, the frequency rate of obesity increased by 33%."
-Since then we have gone from low calorie diets to low carbohydrate, high protein diets all of which keep making us fatter and less healthy too. |

-Now scientists have learned to differentiate between fat-stimulating and non-fat stimulating carbohydrates.
+Now scientists have learned to differentiate between fat-stimulating and

 Instead of restricting all carbohydrates we can pay attention to the high glycemic carbohydrates and eat accordingly.